dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 Rationale on **Domain Distillation** improvements and considerations:

 1. *The Core Domains, Core Subdomains and Generic Subdomains have been defined in the [Decomposition View](module_view_decomposition.md) but the boundaries can be refined and well defined with the help of the Data Model.
 These boundaries are particularly evident in the relation with the **Question** and **Answer** entities and the **QuestionDetails** and **AnswerDetails** entities. **Question** and **Answer** are undoubtably parts of the Core Domain, but what makes them a strong and stable part of it is their relation with **QuestionDetails** and **AnswerDetails**, which exist to support **modifiability** and deline the decoupling boundaries between the generic attributes of questions/answers and the quite differing semantics of different kinds of questions/answers.
-As mentioned prior, this clear distinction of the Core Domain and the Core Subdomains is a godsend to **modifiability**, as developers trust this stable core containing **Questions** and **Answers** entities, to implement aditional kinds of questions and answers independently, such as multiple choice questions and answers (the entities **MultipleChoiceQuestions** and **MultipleChoiceAnswers**), and possibly, in the future, open questions and written answers, among others.* `(segregated core)`
+As mentioned prior, this clear distinction of the Core Domain and the Core Subdomains is a godsend to **modifiability**, as developers trust this stable core containing **Questions** and **Answers** entities, to implement aditional kinds of questions and answers independently, such as multiple choice questions and answers (the entities **MultipleChoiceQuestions** and **MultipleChoiceAnswers**), and possibly, in the future, open questions and written answers, among others.* `(segregated core?)`

 ## Related Views